Dennis Rodman: Team conflict and shoulder injury (1994–1995)

 In the following 1994–95 season, Rodman clashed with the Spurs front office.
 He was suspended for the first three games, took a leave of absence on November 11, and was suspended again on December 7.
 He finally returned on December 10 after missing 19 games.
 After joining the team, he suffered a shoulder separation in a motorcycle accident, limiting his season to 49 games.
 Normally, he would not have qualified for any season records for missing so many games, but by grabbing 823 rebounds, he just surpassed the 800-rebound limit for listing players and won his fourth straight rebounding title by averaging 16.8 boards per game and made the All-NBA Team.
-The Spurs won 62 games, good enough for the league’s best record.
+The Spurs won 62 games.

 However, things fell apart in the playoffs.
 During the second round series against the Los Angeles Lakers, Rodman was suspended for insubordination for sitting on the floor with his shoes off during a timeout.
 Despite this, the Spurs advanced to the Western Conference Finals against their division rivals, the Houston Rockets.
-The Rockets had only recorded 47 wins and had to come back from a 3-1 deficit to win their previous series against the Phoenix Suns, but the team was the defending NBA champion and it was thought that Rockets center Hakeem Olajuwon would have a hard time asserting himself versus Robinson and Rodman, who had both been voted into the NBA All-Defensive Teams.
+The Rockets had only recorded 47 wins and had to come back from a 3-1 deficit to win their previous series against the Phoenix Suns, but the team was the defending NBA champion, and it was thought that Rockets center Hakeem Olajuwon would have a hard time asserting himself versus Robinson and Rodman, who had both been voted into the NBA All-Defensive Teams.

 The Spurs, however, were never able to stop Olajuwon as he averaged 35.3 points per game in the series.
-Rodman was particularly critical of Spurs coach Bob Hill’s play calling, saying that he coached the playoffs “like we were playing Minnesota in the middle of December” and that his idea that Rodman should assist Robinson, who he accused of freezing up in big moments, in defending Olajuwon was counterproductive because it would force him off his man and leave the Spurs prone to giving up scoring opportunities.
-He even went off on the organization, including general manager Gregg Popovich, in the locker room following a game, saying that everything they did “sucked” and that Hill was “a loser”.
-The Spurs would lose in six games, in a series Rodman said they “could have and SHOULD have” won.
+Rodman was particularly critical of Spurs coach Bob Hill's play calling, saying that he coached the playoffs "like we were playing Minnesota in the middle of December" and that his idea that Rodman should assist Robinson, who he accused of freezing up in big moments, in defending Olajuwon was counterproductive because it would force him off his man and leave the Spurs prone to giving up scoring opportunities.
+He even went off on the organization, including general manager Gregg Popovich, in the locker room following a game, saying that everything they did "sucked" and that Hill was "a loser".
+The Spurs would lose in six games, in a series Rodman said they "could have and SHOULD have" won.

 Rodman admitted his frequent transgressions, but asserted that he lived his own life and thus a more honest life than most other people:

 I just took the chance to be my own man ...
 I just said: "If you don't like it, kiss my ass." ...
 Most people around the country, or around the world, are basically working people who want to be free, who want to be themselves.
 They look at me and see someone trying to do that ...
 I'm the guy who's showing people, hey, it's all right to be different.
 And I think they feel: "Let's go and see this guy entertain us."